Peter Lockhart: McIlroy’s row with LIV has only enhanced his role model status

-Peter Lockhart: Rory McIlroy’s row with LIV, fighting for golf’s soul, has only enhanced his role model status - his fifth major victory will be his sweetest
+Peter Lockhart: Rory McIlroy’s row with LIV, fighting for golf’s soul, has only enhanced his role model status - when he wins his fifth major, it will be his sweetest victory

 Firstly, on June 6, PGA Tour CEO Jay Monahan announced that a merger deal had been agreed between the PGA Tour, the DP World (formerly European) Tour and the Saudi Arabian Public Investment Fund (PIF).
 Then, Sunday night saw the conclusion of the US Open, with McIlroy once again agonisingly close to ending his major championship drought, losing out to Wyndham Clark by one stroke.